 1. Canon EF 50mm f/1.8 STM Lens

 The Canon EF 50mm f/1.8 STM Lens is a good option if you’re looking for a budget-friendly lens for shooting family portraits.
 It is one of the best value-for-money lenses.
-The lens allows in a lot of light, resulting in brighter images.
+The lens allows a lot of light, resulting in brighter images.
 Therefore, it is ideal for shooting portraits indoors or in low-light settings.

 It is also popular as a pancake lens for its flat and compact size.
 Although it lacks image stabilization, it is still worth buying because of its other incredible features, including a wide aperture, autofocus, and sharp images.